Noise Bylaw Review

 Alex Vella-Zarb

-alex almost 3 years ago
+alex over 3 years ago

 The public consultation on the noise bylaw March 2020 apparently identified 3 main noise areas of concern: Residential Noise, Construction Noise, and Vehicle Noise.
 However, one dangerous noise source was not identified, outdoor venues such as concerts and other performances.